-The feedback provided during our engagement sessions were then shared with the full Board, who annually considers shareholders' perspectives as part of their decision-making process.
+We are proud of the relationships we have cultivated with our shareholders.
+The invaluable feedback and insights received during our engagement were shared with the full Board, who annually considers shareholders' perspectives as part of their decision-making process, and directly informed the CEO compensation decisions the Board made for fiscal 2020 and fiscal 2021.